datacharmer/dbdeployer/README.md

     Available Commands:
       restart          Restarts all sandboxes
       start            Starts all sandboxes
       status           Shows the status in all sandboxes stop             Stops all sandboxes
       test             Tests all sandboxes
+      test-replication Tests replication in all sandboxes
       use              Runs a query in all sandboxes

     Flags:
       -h, --help   help for global